 - To ensure work was done properly when a third party performed remediation.

 Choosing a company to perform mold testing is an easy task.
 My testing has clear results in an easy to read format delivered as fast as possible.
-Every test I perform is analyzed by my partner in lab services, InspectorLab.
+Every test I perform is analyzed by a lab.
 I ship the samples in via overnight shipping the same day the test is performed.
 The results are then interpreted clearly and accurately by trained professionals.
 There will either be problem levels of mold, or there won’t be; and there will either be mold growth present, or there won’t be; the answers are clear cut.

 Check out a sample report here.

 Make the wise decision and protect you and your family by scheduling your mold test today!
-Give me a call or text at 636.614.3234 or 618-975-7031 or visit our scheduling page!
+Give me a call or text at 636.614.3234 or visit our scheduling page!